 - Make sure you have plenty of baby wipes and a few bibs in your carry-on.

-- Ensure all baby food and drinks are easily to reach because they will need to be screened separately.
+- Ensure all baby food and drinks are easy to reach because they will need to be screened separately.

 - TSA regulations also allow you to take hot water through security if you’re traveling with a child, which is handy if you want to warm up a squeezable pouch.
 If you’re planning on doing this then remember to take a plastic container which you can fill with hot water to heat the pouch in.